 Core Curriculum Content

-While the specific courses required will vary in different Master’s programs, the core courses will cover the essential skills required for data science positions.
-All programs will include these topics:
+While the specific courses required will vary in different master’s programs, the core courses will cover the essential skills required for data science positions.
+All programs will include topics like:

 - Network and data security

 - Machine learning and artificial intelligence

 Most online data science programs provide the opportunity for students to apply their academic training to real-world problems during their immersion experience.
 Students get the chance to work in small teams and spearhead a data science project.
 Often, these projects involve data science solutions for local companies.

 Key Competencies and Objectives